 Leveraging ginger’s health benefits is not hard to do.
 Here are four simple ways you can include ginger in your diet:

-1. Ginger Tea.
+Ginger Tea.
 Relieve stress and uplift your mood with the power of ginger tea.
 Ginger tea can provide soothing relief when you have a cold.
 You can boil ginger root in water to flavor the warm beverage for a potent taste.
 You can also add ginger powder to a hot drink or take an even easier route by steeping ginger tea bags in hot water.
+Or try some refreshing Ginger Iced Tea.

-2. Cooking With Ginger as a Spice.
+Cooking with ginger as a spice.
 Ginger adds a little kick to the flavoring of meats, fruits and veggies.
 Try enhancing the taste of your steak, chicken or asparagus by incorporating some freshly peeled and diced ginger into your dish.

-3. Pickled Ginger.
+Pickled ginger.
 You can include ginger in your diet in pickled form.
 Pickled ginger is great appetizer that for neutralizing your taste buds, especially after you eat sushi or raw fish.

 The health benefits of ginger stretch beyond its culinary appeal to help with skin rejuvenation, healing and appetite control.
 Using the power of ginger, you can adopt the Ayurvedic approach to extend balance from the mind to the body and leverage its numerous benefits.